 Example 3

-A transformer supplies 15V from a 220V mains.
+A transformer supplies 15V from 220V mains.
 If the transformer takes 0.7A from mains when used to light three lamps connected in parallel and each rated 15V, 40W.
 Calculate the cost of using it for for 24hrs at 30k per kWh.

 Solution